 Obtaining a classification property increases trust from holidaymakers, as your property is certified with Atout France and listed on the local Tourist Office websites.

-The official classification is a national reference that is clear and easily identifiable by guests who can quickly and clearly understand the level of equipment and comfort.
+The official classification is a national reference that is clear and easily identifiable by guests who can quickly and clearly understand the level of equipment and comfort the property offers.
 It also permits owners to affix an official sign issued from the Ministry of Tourism, which represents official standard quality.

 What is the process for obtaining an official classification?